 Here is a list of articles on which there are particular restrictions:

 - Cellular Phones.
-Permitted only after 10:00 p.m. at the discretion of the instructors until 30 September.
+Permitted only after 6 p.m.
+During orientation program at the discretion of the instructors.

-- Any other electronic equipment for entertainment (iPod, DVD player), at the discretion of the instructors until 30 September.
+- Any other electronic equipment for entertainment (iPod, DVD player), at the discretion of the instructors during the orientation program.

 - Personal Vehicle.
-You may have access to your personal vehicle; however such access will be limited following 30 September.
+You may have access to your personal vehicle; however such access will be limited following the orientation program.
 Prior to this, you will not have access to your vehicle.

-It is recommended that OCdts have $150 cash with them to cover incidentals.
-Rooms are relatively small and you will have a roommate.
+It is recommended that you have $150 cash with you to cover incidentals.
 Most of the time you will be wearing uniforms which will be issued to you.
 A good rule of thumb is that if you cannot keep your personal item(s) in your room, then leave it (them) at home, as storage space is limited.

 |Saturday & Sunday||Closed|